Back to Work after Maternity Leave

 The power of community is extremely significant, especially in a time of transition.
 By joining a Women's Network, employees have the opportunity to nurture themselves with collective wisdom, support, and belief.

+Irish companies are taking important steps to actively help female employees while implementing great practices to ease the challenges women face after maternity leave.
 It is important to establish good communication practices and give women time to adapt to their new roles by focusing on initiatives that encourage women to own the process.

 “One of the best forms of support I received in a work context was choice.
 No assumptions were made about what I would, or wouldn’t like to be involved in.
 I felt part of the decision-making process and empowered to make the right decisions for me.
 Taking on new challenges felt good.
 Being busy felt good.
 Being able to say no felt good.
 Each of those elements was true in different ways, at different times.
 If there is one piece of advice I would give any leader – it would be to maintain involvement and choice as the status quo”